amarpatel/Trivia-App-Helper/README.md

-# Gets Answers for HQ and Cash SHow
+# Gets Answers for HQ and Cash Show

 ## Don't Use This!
 It breaks TOS
 #### This is just for fun